naveedhsk/ai-reliability-rag/docs/aws-value.md

-As a Transistioning product management professional with 16 years of tech industry experience, including a decade at Comcast, I bring a unique blend of technical depth and product strategy to the table.
+As a Transistioning Product Management professional with 16 years of tech industry experience, including a decade at Comcast, I bring a unique blend of technical depth and product strategy to the table.

-**My AWS Certifications:**
+#My AWS Certifications:**

-  **AWS Certified Security - Specialty:** Demonstrates my expertise in implementing robust security practices within cloud environments.
+  *AWS Certified Security - Specialty:** Demonstrates my expertise in implementing robust security practices within cloud environments.
-  **AWS Certified Solutions Architect - Professional:** Validates my ability to design scalable, high-performing cloud architectures.
+  *AWS Certified Solutions Architect - Professional:** Validates my ability to design scalable, high-performing cloud architectures.

  #Value Proposition for Product Management: